-An encroachment means any type of object or item of personal property which exists on or extends from a person’s premises onto public lands.
-This includes, but is not limited to fences, accessory buildings, fire pits, vehicles, hot tubs, recreational vehicles, trampolines and gardens.
+Encroachments can include, but are not limited to fences, accessory buildings, fire pits, vehicles, hot tubs, recreational vehicles, trampolines and gardens.

-- In some areas important drainage infrastructure is buried in the ground and building, driving, storing, and planting in these areas can harm infrastructure.
-The City recently incurred significant costs to repair damage directly caused by encroachment.
+- Important drainage infrastructure is buried underground.
+Residents who build, drive, store items, and plant trees in these areas can harm infrastructure.
+The City has incurred significant costs to repair damage directly caused by encroachment.

-- In other areas, particularly around our dike system, uncontrolled vegetation can affect the structural integrity of our dikes, obscure visibility and impede access for inspection and maintenance, and hinder emergency flood fighting operations.
+- In areas surrounding our dike system, uncontrolled vegetation can affect the structural integrity of dikes, obscure visibility and impede access for inspection and maintenance, and hinder emergency flood fighting operations.

 What if the encroachment existed before I bought my house?

-Awareness of property lines when buying or selling your home is important.
-An encroachment is tied to the lands and follows ownership of the property, regardless of how long it has been there or who placed it there.
-Having knowledge of where your property lines are will ensure you avoid unknowingly placing items outside your property or inheriting an existing encroachment.
+Awareness of property boundary lines is essential when buying or selling land.
+An encroachment is tied to the land and follows ownership of the property, regardless of how long it has been there, or who placed it there.
+Understanding where your property lines are will ensure you avoid unknowingly placing items outside your property or inheriting an existing encroachment.